How to delete WooCommerce customer accounts

 The bulk deletion process will use the customer email addresses to select which customer account to delete

-If you want to delete your inactive WooCommerce customers from your database you can use the Users Insights smart filters to filter out only the inactive WooCommerce accounts.
+If you want to delete your inactive WooCommerce customers from your database, you can use the Users Insights smart filters to filter out only the inactive WooCommerce accounts.

-WooCommerce delete users with no orders.
+WooCommerce deletes users with no orders.

 woocommerce bulk delete inactive customer accounts